 Reptile Heating - Lamps, Mats, Emitters or Cords?

-This pet guide can help you choose the correct type of heating equipment for your pet's enclosure by distinguishing the different types and giving you a better understanding of each one.
+This pet guide can help you choose the correct type of heating equipment for your pet's enclosure.

 Not sure what kind of heating is best for your reptile?
 With so many heating solutions available it can be a little confusing!
 This guide can help build your knowledge and understanding of reptile heating and the products available.

 Unlike humans, reptiles are ectothermic which means they rely on the temperature of their environment to regulate their body temperature.
 There are many different ways of providing heat to your reptile, such as through the use of mats, cords and lamps.